 Key Takeaways

-Arizona home sellers must follow Clear Cooperation rules even when selling without an agent
+California home sellers must follow Clear Cooperation rules even when selling without an agent

 Public marketing can trigger strict MLS timing requirements that affect visibility